Homology operations and cosimplicial iterated loop spaces

 where Furthermore, for each $m$ the following diagram commutes:

-\end{thm} The obvious necessary change is to replace, throughout \cite{me2a}, $E\pi$ and $B\pi$ by $S^n = \sk_n E\pi$ and $\R P^n = \sk_n B\pi$, respectively.
-The one other change we must make in comparison with the proof of \cite[Theorem~\thmconvergence]{me2a} is that we must use the results of Section~\ref{S:truncinf} to get a handle on the $E^\infty$ term for the spectral sequence of $\e^n(D_{\infty st})$.
+\end{theorem} The obvious necessary change is to replace, throughout \cite{me2a}, $E\pi$ and $B\pi$ by $S^n = \sk_n E\pi$ and $\mathbb{R} P^n = \sk_n B\pi$, respectively.
+The one other change we must make in comparison with the proof of the analogous result from \cite{me2a} is that we must use the results of section~\ref{S:truncinf} to get a handle on the $E^\infty$ term for the spectral sequence of $\e^n(D_{\infty st})$.

 In particular, Theorem~\ref{T:convergencefinite} implies convergence of the internal operations when $X$ is a cosimplicial $\msc_{n+1}$-space: